wrote this fanfic in honor of Disneyland's

 - The Very Definitely Final Dungeon: Maleficent's castle.

 - Video Game Tropes: You've probably noticed several in this list.
 This is because Karalora initially envisioned the story as a video game that she wished Disney would make, because she would have had a blast playing it.

-- What Could Have Been: It's a place!
+- What Could Have Been: In-universe.
+It's a place!